SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/README.md

 Details
 -------

-The migration of API Gateway can be done in two ways.
+The migration of API Gateway can be done using

-### 1\.
-Direct  mode
+### Direct  mode

 This is done by running the migration utility by referring to source Elasticsearch connection properties for migrating Elasticsearch data and the source API Gateway installation directory for migrating the IS configuration data.
 If the source and target Elasticsearch instances are running in the same network and can talk to each other then this method is preferred.

-### 2\.
-Backup mode

-This is done by running the migration utility by referring to the backup of source Elasticsearch data and the source API Gateway configuration backup file for migrating both the Elasticsearch data and the IS configuration.
-If the source and target Elasticsearch instances are running in different network and not able to talk to each other then this method is preferred.
+Note: If the source and target Elasticsearch instances are running in different network and not able to talk to each other then please contact SoftwareAG Administrator.

 ### Migration using direct mode for standalone